Bomb rocks Istanbul; authorities say 6 dead, dozens wounded - NewsBreak

 Turkish President Recep Tayyip Erdogan called the blast a “treacherous attack” and said its perpetrators would be punished.

-In addition to the six people killed, Istanbul Gov. Ali Yerlikaya tweeted that 53 others were wounded — casualty counts that Erdogan also gave.
+In addition to the six people killed, Istanbul Gov. Ali Yerlikaya tweeted that another 53 were wounded — casualty counts that Erdogan also gave.

 Turkey was hit by a string of deadly bombings between 2015 and 2017 by the Islamic State group and outlawed Kurdish groups.
 More than 500 civilians and security personnel were killed in the attacks.